 Bubble corals do not need any additional nutrients as long as a quality marine salt mix is being used.
 The main nutrients these corals need are nitrates, phosphates, calcium, magnesium, and stable alkalinity; contrary to once-popular belief, corals need available nitrates and phosphates for the best health.

 Simply track how parameters change in the tank between water changes.
 This will show how nutrients are being used and recycled throughout the system.
-If levels fall too much, then it might be time to start dosing; make sure to only dose what is needed.
+If levels fall too much, then it is time to start dosing; make sure to only dose what is needed.

 Feeding

-In fact, these corals can be fed relatively larger pieces of meaty foods like fish, shrimp, and crab in addition to smaller foods like brine shrimp, mysis shrimp, and coral-specific products.
+In fact, these corals is fed relatively larger pieces of meaty foods like fish, shrimp, and crab in addition to smaller foods like brine shrimp, mysis shrimp, and coral-specific products.
 A great coral food to try is reef-roids.

 My Recommendation